La Tale

+The game was released on 21 July 2006.

 Gameplay

 Gameplay of La Tale is based on most MMORPGs.
 Players control a single character that combats monsters, obtains and completes quests, and participates in other activities.
 The game has a 2D side-scrolling setting similar to MapleStory and Ghost Online.
 The keyboard is used to hotkey character actions while the mouse is primarily used to speak to Non-player characters (NPCs), purchase items, and manipulate the items (via Enchants, Upgrades, etc.).

 There are two types of currency in the North American version of La Tale: Ely and LTC.
 Ely is the normal in-game currency, used to buy equipment and other usable items.
 Ely is gained through killing monsters, selling items, and completing quests.
 LTC (an abbreviated version of "La Tale Coins") are the currency used to purchase fashion-shop items.
 LTC must be purchased through PapayaPlay, similar to buying NX Cash for Nexon products.

 Gameplay and characters

 One player account has three slots for characters.
 By purchasing an item called the Character Slot Card from either other players or the fashion shop, players can add up to eight more slots to their account.
 Players have the choice of choosing their character's gender, class, and appearance.
 Names are also given to characters at this point, but if a character is deleted, the name will not be reusable.

 The game features experience points, which are gained through killing monsters and completing quests, though they can also be gained by saving at a Stone of Iris or Returning Stone.
 These experience points are used for a variety of leveling systems: normal levels, which are instanced per character and cap at 235 before progressing to account-wide Ascension and Ascension 2 levels, Ascension/Ascension 2 levels, which are account-wide, cap at 9999 and 100.00 respectively, and are able to be utilized for stat points that can be reallocated at will, and Awakening/Awakening 2 levels, which unlock stat nodes and new versions of skills that characters can utilize depending on the situation or desired play style.